freeDSP/freeDSP-CLASSIC-SMD-B/README.md

   `git config alias.supdate 'submodule update --remote --merge'`
   `git config alias.spush 'push --recurse-submodules=on-demand'`
 - Afterwards you can use `git supdate` to update the submodule and `git spush` to push any commited changes

+#### Other useful commands
+- `git status`
+  Shows general information about the current branch, uncommited changes, not yet added new files and more
+- `git diff`
+  Shows uncommited changes